Ada-France/aflex/doc/aflex.md

 *75000* has been increased over time to handle large content in the *YYText* variable.
 This option allows to control the buffer size.

+yylinenotype=**type**
+Allows to use a specific type for the declaration of the *yylineno* variable to record line number.
+The default type is *Natural* and you can change it to another Ada integer type as long as the initial value is 0.
+You can use the
+*%yydfa* code block to declare such type in the
+*_DFA* package.

 For the reentrant scanner, two specific directives are added to control the *YYLex* function declaration and the name of variable that represents the reentrant context.